dmitriy-myz/zabbix-templates/consul2zabbix/readme.md

 change consul address/port to actual value
 Import template consul2zabbix.xml to zabbix server.
 Change severity level.

-Add Consul2Zabbix template to nodes.
+Add Consul2Zabbix template to nodes on which you want to monitor consul/services.